e-picas/bash-library/README.md

     tar -xvf master.tar.gz
     ./piwi-bash-library-master/src/piwi-bash-library.sh help

+To read the library's manpage, run:

+    man ./piwi-bash-library-master/piwi-bash-library.man

 ### Usage

 To use the library in a bash script, just `source` it at the top of your code or before any